 Callie joined EMILYs List over 20 years ago.
 Additional roles over her tenure at EMILYs List have included Director of Finance and Compliance, and Compliance Coordinator.
 Her progression through the ranks has afforded her the opportunity to understand every aspect of her functional area from a hands-on perspective.
 This includes preparing monthly FEC reports for EMILYs List, conducting research and filing reports in all states where EMILYs List was active as a non-federal entity, and working closely with all EMILYs List recommended campaigns.

 Before joining EMILYs List, Callie oversaw accounting and compliance for the PAC of a large trade association.

 Callie earned her B.A. in political science from Dickinson College in Carlisle, Pennsylvania.
 She is a native Washingtonian and now lives in Fairfax, Virginia with her husband, two children, and golden retriever.

-Cayana Mackey-Nance is the Vice President of Digital at EMILYs List where she oversees the Digital Fundraising, Social Media, Run to Win, and Design teams.
+Cayana Mackey-Nance is the Vice President of Digital at EMILYs List where she oversees the Digital Fundraising, Social Media, Website, and Design teams.

 Cayana joined the EMILYs List team after working on several high profile campaigns.
 She most recently led one of the strongest digital programs in the country as Val Demings’ Digital Director.
 Cayana led Senator Reverend Warnock’s digital team as Deputy Digital Director in his first historic senate campaign.
 Her digital experience also includes working with Daily Kos, Organizing Corps 2020, and Cory Booker’s Presidential primary campaign.